 - Quality of food

-Parrots are highly-intelligent creatures that have evolved to live, in some cases, just as long as humans.
+Parrots are clever animals that have evolved to live, in some cases, almost as long as humans.
+The larger the parrot, the longer its average life expectancy.